MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFRc3a3f6c5be0b7ab-Effects-Shareholders-Security-Holders/section-1.355-0.md

 (k) Effective dates.

-§ 1.355-8T Definition of predecessor and successor and limitations on gain recognition under section 355(e) and section 355(f).
+§ 1.355-8 Definition of predecessor and successor and limitations on gain recognition under section 355(e) and section 355(f).

 (a) In general.

 (1) Scope.

-(2) Purpose.

-(3) Overview.
+(2) Overview.

+(i) Purposes and conceptual overview.

+(ii) References to and definitions of terms used in this section.

+(iii) Special rules and examples.

+(3) Purposes of section; Predecessor of Distributing overview.

+(i) Purposes.

+(ii) Predecessor of Distributing overview.

+(A) Relevant Property transferred to Controlled.

+(B) Relevant Property includes Controlled Stock.

 (4) References.

 (i) References to Distributing or Controlled.

-(ii) References to Plan or distribution.
+(ii) References to Plan or Distribution.

 (iii) Plan Period.

+(5) List of definitions.

 (b) Predecessor of Distributing.